 Windshield wiper fluid is also an important part of a clear view while driving.
 A service station could charge around $10 to refill your fluid, but this is easy to change on your own.
 Open your hood, look for the blue cover, with the windshield wiper icon capping a tube, and pour the fluid into the tube until it’s full.
 If you are nervous about trying it on your own, ask a worker at the auto store or gas station.
 Most of the time, you’re likely to find a mechanic who will be happy to help you find the right spot.

 Once the windshield is in shape, it’s time to check the tires.
-Keeping tires at the properly inflated level can improve gas mileage by up to 3.3 %.
-To find the correct pressure point, check your owner’s manual or the sticker on the driver’s door.
+Keeping tires at the properly inflated level can improve gas mileage by up to 3%.
+To find the correct pressure for your tires, check your owner’s manual or the sticker on the driver’s door.
 Most gas stations offer air free or at a machine for less than $2 in quarters.
 If you need a tire pressure gauge, most gas stations have one that customers can borrow — or you can buy one online for less than $15.

 Once the basics are covered, an oil change may still be in order, but now you can head confidently to an oil change location knowing that you don’t need to buy extras.
 Check out Yelp for reviews, but make sure to check sites for good deals.
 Many dealerships often offers coupons for oil changes on their websites.
 Local mechanics also advertise special discounts.